Secure Boot

 If ESP32 is reset or powered down during the first boot, it will start the process again on the next boot.

-1. On subsequent boots, the secure boot hardware will verify the software bootloader has not changed using the secure bootloader key, and then the software bootloader will verify the signed partition table and app image using the public key portion of the secure boot signing key.
+1. On subsequent boots, the secure boot hardware will verify the second stage bootloader has not changed using the secure bootloader key, and then the second stage bootloader will verify the signed partition table and app image using the public key portion of the secure boot signing key.

 Configuration Secure Boot: One-Time Flash is the recommended configuration for production devices.
 In this mode, each device gets a unique key that is never stored outside the device.